-The Monterey Institute offers the world’s first graduate degree combining the knowledge and skills needed to curtail the spread of weapons of mass destruction (WMD) and respond effectively to terrorism.
+The Middlebury Institute of International Studies at Monterey (MIIS) offers the world’s first graduate degree combining the knowledge and skills needed to curtail the spread of weapons of mass destruction (WMD) and respond effectively to terrorism.
 Our interdisciplinary curriculum integrates policy analysis, international security, science and technology, and history to prepare students for professional careers dealing with the threats posed by violent extremism and nuclear, biological and chemical weapons.

 Requirements for Admission

 - Completion of a BA in one of the following majors at Middlebury: Biology, Chemistry & Biochemistry, Computer Science, History, International Politics & Economics, Molecular Biology & Biochemistry, Physics, and Political Science.
 Students with majors in other fields may apply to this integrated degree with permission of the MANPTS Program Chair at MIIS.

 - Completion of the following courses with a grade of “B” or higher: International Politics (PSCI 0201/0109)1, International Politics and WMD (PSCI 0242)2, and Terrorism (INTL 0439)3.

 II.
 Language Skills

 Students are required to have advanced language skills to be admitted to their respective program.

 The language requirements for admission to the NPTS program are as follows:

 Students must be ready to begin their language studies at the following level by the time they begin the degree program:

 - Chinese, French, Japanese or Russian – ready to start at the third-year college level.
 Successful applicants will have had at least two academic years of beginning language;